 Clause 5 describes the discrete event OMNeT++ simulator and its instantiation of either deployment model applied on oneM2M case studies, as described [i.1,i.2].
 This includes the OMNeT++ library and the ned topology specifications and oneM2M protocol interconnection rules.

-Clause 6 put at work the above elements to the case studies defined in [i.1], highlighting the simulation capabilities of the library, according to the KPI syntetized by the profiler.
+Clause 6 put at work the above elements to the case studies defined in [i.1], highlighting the simulation capabilities of the library, according to the KPI synthetized by the profiler.
 This will allow to scale up our proof of concept.

 Clause 7 provides the conclusions of this work and present some potential improvements and extensions.